wp-plugins/lightbox-plus/readme.txt

 == Change Log ==

-= 2.1.1 =
+= 2.2 =
+* Fixed "Object id #", "Object", "Object #" errors with PHP 5.1.x.
+ * Problem was due to circular memory leak in PHP 5.1 and 5.2 and HTML DOM object not being cleaned up.
+ * Altered way the content is returned to allow for closure and cleaning of object sooner eliminating memory leak.
-* Due to overhwhelming demand I added PHP 4 functionality back in but it is not supported.
+* Due to overhwhelming demand I added PHP 4 functionality back in but it is not officially supported.
+ * You will have to manually select the option to use the <em>PHP 4 Auto Lightbox Method</em> if you are using PHP 5.X and wish to use legacy method.
 * Fix for images with upper case file extension not being auto-lightboxed.
-* PHP 4 functionality also temporarily mitigates the "object" error that some people are recieving.
- * You will have to manually select the option to use the <em>PHP 4 Auto Lightbox Method</em> if you are using PHP 5.X and are recieving this error.
+* Probable fix for `XML Parsing Error: no element found` likely caused by memory leak
+ * Unable to reproduce error but research indicates memory leak is a likely cause.

 = 2.1 =
 * Now requires PHP 5+, no PHP 4 support.
  * PHP4 reached it's end of life on 8/8/2008 nearly 2 years ago.